Vehicles and Sales Tax

 The above requirements also apply to Internet purchases unless some other exemption applies to your purchase.

-If you buy a vehicle from your parent, grandparent, or sibling, and the seller already paid sales tax on the vehicle when it was purchased, you don't have to pay sales tax when you buy it.
+If you buy a motor vehicle from your parent, grandparent, or sibling, and the seller already paid sales tax on it when it was purchased, you don't have to pay sales tax when you buy it.
 However, you must complete a family sale exemption certificate.
 (The exemption also applies if the seller is a step-relative still related to you by marriage.
 But, it doesn't apply if the seller is a cousin, aunt, uncle, or foster child.)
-To claim the family sale exemption, you must Form ST-133, Section I, and give it to the DMV clerk when you title and register the vehicle.
+To claim the family sale exemption, you must complete Form ST-133, Section I, and give it to the DMV clerk when you title and register the motor vehicle.

-Auctioneers in Idaho are considered retailers and therefore must collect sales tax on the full sales price when they sell a vehicle at auction.
+Auctioneers in Idaho are considered retailers and must collect sales tax on the full sales price when they sell a vehicle at auction.
 If you buy a vehicle at an out-of-state auction where the auctioneer doesn't collect sales tax, you'll owe Idaho use tax based on the bill of sale when you title and register the vehicle in Idaho.
 The taxable value includes items such as documentation fees, gate fees, Internet fees, buyer's premiums, etc.

 - Sales Tax Law Chapter 63-3612: Sale